Solana Staking: What To Know & How To Get Started

 For the absolute bare minimum validator rig that you can run at home, check out the Solana validator requirements.
 A more scalable off-site solution can be found through providers like latitude.sh, who have data center machines for rent.

 The physical system is not the only cost that new validators will incur.
 Each validator on the Solana blockchain “votes” to validate every block of transactions.
+These votes cost about 1 $SOL token a day.

-To help new validators get started, the Solana Foundation has a Delegation Program that awards selected new validators with a starting set of delegated SOL tokens.
+To help new validators get started, the Solana Foundation has a Delegation Program that awards selected new validators with a starting set of delegated $SOL tokens.

 Pros